morinted/Bozzy/AnalysisReport.md

 - Communicate with other steno users and gotten them to agree to test our system by using it
 - Have each of our team members use the system as well and try and think of ways to make the system even more usable

-The system must be reliable when it comes to backing up dictionaries.
+#### The system must be reliable when backing up dictionaries.

+The system must copy and archive data in order to recover data after a data loss event, or to recover data from an earlier time.

 ### Design

-The system must be maintainable and verifiable for future use in the open steno project community.
+#### The system must be maintainable and verifiable for future use in the open steno project community.

 One of the big issues in open source projects is lack of documentation, which discourages people from continuing work on a project since so much effort is needed in understanding the application in order to maintain it.

 ### Adaption

-The system must be expandable for future use in the open steno project community.
+## The system must be expandable for future use in the open steno project community ##

 Similar reason for maintainable.

-The system must be portable on Windows and Mac, since the vast majority of our users have Windows or linux based operating systems.
+## The system must be portable on Windows and Mac ##

+since the vast majority of our users have Windows or linux based operating systems.
 In fact there are too many users who use linux operating systems to be ignored.
 It is really key that our application is portable on Windows and Mac in order to reach our objectives and for our project to be a success.
 For design, in order to allow for crossplatform support, the application will be built to run in the JVM.
 For testing, two of our team members have Windows laptops, and our other two team members have Mac laptops.

 The system must have interoperability in order to later have the possibility of interfacing with other steno applications, such as Plover.